Guaranteed Optimal Compositional Explanations for Neurons: Analysis

 \subsection{Feasibility of Optimality and Heuristic-Guided Beam Search}

 This section evaluates the feasibility of the proposed optimal algorithm and the effectiveness of the heuristic when used to guide beam search.
 We consider three scenarios that vary in annotation complexity: \textbf{low, moderate, and high}.
 The low-complexity setting (Cityscapes~\citep{Cordts2016Cityscapes}) includes a small number of concepts (25), all of which are disjoint.
-The moderate-complexity setting (the extended version of Ade20K~\citep{Zhou2017}) includes a much larger number of concepts (847) but with no overlapping annotations.
+The moderate-complexity setting (the extended version of Ade20K~\citep{Zhou2017} provided by Detectron2~\cite{wu2019detectron2}) includes a much larger number of concepts (847) but with no overlapping annotations.
 Finally, the high complexity setting (Broden~\citep{Bau2017}) involves frequent overlaps combined with a large number of concepts (1198).
 As reference baselines, we include the MMESH-guided beam search \citep{LaRosa2023Towards} and the vanilla beam search \citep{Mu2020}.
-The beam search variant that uses our heuristic (\emph{Beam + Our H.}), replaces MMESH with label-quantity estimation (see \Cref{appx:beam} for details).
-For each setting, we report the average number (over 50 units) of visited nodes (i.e., those for which the exact IoU is computed), expanded nodes, estimated nodes, and the computation time per unit (std. dev. can be found in \Cref{appx:results}).
-Following \citet{Mu2020}, we extract 50 random units from the last convolutional layer of a ResNet \citep{He2016} model trained on Places365 \citep{zhou2017places} and use the highest activations (top 0.005 percentile) as the activation ranges.
+The beam search variant that uses our heuristic replaces MMESH with label-quantity estimation (see \Cref{appx:beam} for details).
+For all the beam variants, we fix the beam size to 5 as in \citep{LaRosa2023Towards}.
+For each setting, we report the average number of visited nodes (i.e., those for which the exact IoU is computed), expanded nodes, estimated nodes, and the computation time per unit.
+Note that, for the optimal algorithm, we do not aim to improve runtime compared to beam-based algorithms, as this would likely be impossible given that the explored state space is significantly larger (by orders of magnitude) than that considered by beam search.
+Following the setup in \citet{Mu2020}, we extract 50 random units from the last convolutional layer of a ResNet \citep{He2016} model trained on Places365 \citep{zhou2017places} and use the highest activations (top 0.005 percentile) as the activation ranges.
+The reader can find additional results (standard deviation, two additional models, and different activation ranges) in \Cref{appx:results}.
+We do not report the IoU in \Cref{tab:performance} because all the beam variants find the same solution, since all of them have access to the same restricted state space (i.e., the one reachable by beam search) and they use admissible heuristics, as proven in \citet{LaRosa2023Towards} and \Cref{appx:proof_label}.